There are different methods of CPR, depending on the age of the victim. They are described as follows:

 Ask the victim, “Are you all right?
 Can you speak?”
 Shake the victim gently by the shoulders.

 Open airway using head tilt-chin lift.
-Place upper hand on victim's forehead, pushing it back.
-Fingers on lower hand go on victim's jawbone, directly under chin, helping to raise it.
+Place your upper hand on the victim’s forehead, pushing it back.
+Fingers on lower hand go on the victim’s jawbone, directly under chin, helping to raise it.

 Check for breathing.
 This must be done in three to five seconds and is a three-way check.
 Rescuer’s ear is close to victim’s mouth to hear breathing; feel warm air on cheek; see movement in victim’s chest.